ah-cog/palette/README.md

 # Factory

-I wrote these scripts to do my work for me.
+I use these scripts to generate automatic scratchers of the emergent itch.

 # Projects